kylebakerio/mindseal/README.md

 db test and setup- test-data.js
 Refer to the above test file to look at sample data being sent from the client side to the backend and play with the native driver queries to the mongo database.

+make sure to run npm install and bower install prior to running on your own machine.

 #The Mithril Parts